RAID Data RecoverySAN Data Recovery Service

 SANs provide improved data protection by enabling the use of advanced storage technologies such as RAID (Redundant Array of Independent Disks) and snapshots.
 RAID provides redundancy by storing data across multiple disks, protecting against data loss in the event of a disk failure.
 Snapshots enable administrators to create point-in-time copies of data, providing a quick and efficient way to recover from data corruption or accidental deletion.

-Causes of Data Loss on SAN
+Causes of SAN Data Loss

 While SANs are designed to be reliable and robust, data loss can still occur due to various reasons.
 Here are some of the most common causes of data loss on SANs: